palmerr23/repetier-inkscape/README.md

 # repetier-inkscape
-Updated files for Inkscape 0.92
+Updated files for Inkscape 0.92.

+This edited extension does not work with Inkscape 1.0 or later as it is not python 3 compliant.
+PLEASE USE THE INBUILT INKSCAPE EXTENSION: "Gcodetools > Path to Gcode" instead.

 These files go in your \Inkscape\share\extensions folder.